Crown421/Crown421/README.md

 </a>
 </div>

+I am a final year PhD student with the [CDT in AIMS](https://aims.robots.ox.ac.uk/) (Autonomous Intelligent Machines and Systems), working in the [Control Group](https://eng.ox.ac.uk/control/).

 ### What I work on:
-- 🎓 My PhD is on learning dynamical systems with Gaussian Processes, fast, approximate uncertainty propagation, and including qualitative data.
+- 🎓 My PhD is on system identification with Gaussian Processes, including qualitative data ,and enabling fast and approximate uncertainty propagation.
 - 🌱 I am a part-time DevOps Freelancer for the startup [PlantingSpace](planting.space), working on CI/CD and monitoring.

 ### Programming and Open-Source